 - Splitsville at Disney Springs has live music outdoors, plus bowling

-- Raglan Road at Disney Springs features live Irish music
+- Raglan Road at Disney Springs features live Irish music and dancing

 - Sci-Fi Dine-In at Disney’s Hollywood Studios showcases clips of old timey science fiction films and drive-in movie ads